 A research consultation is available by appointment and scheduled 3 – 10 days in advance.
 However, most research questions can be effectively answered by our UWM Ask a Librarian

 Research consultations currently take place by phone, email or video conference.

 How Do I Schedule a Research Consultation?

-Fill out the this form or contact the Ask a Librarian Desk 414-229-4659 to set up an appointment.
+Fill out this form to request an appointment.

 A librarian will contact you shortly to schedule your appointment.
-For immediate research assistance please see our Ask A Librarian page for live help, in-person and telephone options.
+For immediate research assistance please see our Ask A Librarian page.